Niosh Lifting Guideline Recommended Weight Limit Kg

 Now that you've got the numbers, what do you do with them?

 Frequency is trickier.
-That's why you can't always slow the line, but you can rotate workers every 30-45 minutes.
+You can't always slow the line, but you can rotate workers every 30-45 minutes.
 Engineering solutions like vibratory feeders or lift assists pay for themselves in reduced workers' comp costs within months.

 Don't forget the "L" word: load.
-Can the product be shipped in smaller containers?
-Can you consolidate multiple picks into fewer lifts?
+Think about it: can the product be shipped in smaller containers?
+Plus, can you consolidate multiple picks into fewer lifts?
 Sometimes the best ergonomic fix is a logistics change nobody thought about.

 The Gender Gap Problem